-The social economic environment in Zimbabwe is disturbing.
-Things are hard, people loosing jobs all the time, companies closing and others downsizing.
+The social-economic environment in Zimbabwe is disturbing.
+Things are hard, people losing jobs all the time, companies closing and others downsizing.
 Hardships are everywhere and it has reached alarming levels.
 It disturbs me a lot every time I meet friends or relatives we talk harsh economic environment.

 Are you taking personal responsibility about your situation in Zimbabwe?
 Offering solutions that are small but practical.
 Or are you joining those who choose to complain, blame and make excuses.
 I hope this article will inspire you to be positive.
 What is happening affects me on a daily basis but I have adjusted my response mechanism.

 Failure of Government

 The government has failed in many areas but that does not take away the fact that we have responsibilities.
 We all need to eat, send children to school and many other bills have to be.
 At this point, I will pause and say many do this but still complain, blame and make excuses.
 Just wait after an election result and hear the complains, you hear all sorts of theories and you start questioning our education.
 I always ask people what happened in 2008, before we talk about rigging.

-The vote has power to change things, anyway the point I was going to make is most people don’t vote and yet they expect things to change.
+The vote has the power to change things, anyway, the point I was going to make is most people don’t vote and yet they expect things to change.
 A lot of challenges facing the nation can be linked to the present government but complaining and blaming blinds us from opportunities.

 Who is corrupt

 We have the land and we want to blame the government for hunger, ok let’s say the government does nothing shall we die of hunger?
 Someone will say corruption is killing the nation but I want to ask who is corrupt; the police officer on the road or the driver, who has been stopped by the traffic police officer, most would say the police officer.
 Who is paying bribes to get their children to get a place at school, and who are the school officials.